jtiosue/qubovert/README.rst

     # {('x0',): 1, ('x1', 'x2'): 2, (): -3, ('x2',): 1}

-Note that for large problems, it is slower to use the `boolean_var` functionality.
+Note that for very large problems, it is slower to use the `boolean_var` functionality.
 For example, consider the following where creating `H0` is much faster than creating `H1`!

 .. code:: python